 Ticket price to the site and museum- € 12 (€ 6 for students)

-A beautiful 10 minutes walk will take you to the city of ancient Olympia.
+A pleasant 10 minutes walk will take you to the city of ancient Olympia.

-Museum: A well maintained garden leads to the entrance of the museum.
+A botanical garden leads to the entrance of the museum.
 The garden is a repository of a number of medicinal and ornamental plants and is worth a visit.

 The museum houses a number of artifacts including bronze objects, artworks made of terracotta, from 13th and 14th century BC.
 They belong to the Mycenaean civilization.
 It is home to many sculptures excavated from the site.
 The most famous among those are the statue of Hermes with infant Dionysus, Nike of Paionios and pediments and metopes from the temple of Zeus.